josefnpat/vapor/readme.md

 This branch is for the 1.x release of Vapor, currently under development.

-_For the old version, please visit the [0.x branch](https://github.com/josefnpat/vapor/tree/vapor0.x)._
+_For the previous version, please visit the [0.x branch](https://github.com/josefnpat/vapor/tree/vapor0.x)._

 Visit the official website at [vapor.love2d.org](http://vapor.love2d.org)